Haythornthwaite History, Family Crest & Coats of Arms

 - Albert Haythornthwaite, aged 18, who settled in America, in 1918

 - Harry Haythornthwaite, aged 28, who landed in America from Preston, England, in 1920

-- Walter Haythornthwaite, aged 46, who emigrated to America from Brierfield, England, in 1923
+- Walter Haythornthwaite, aged 46, who immigrated to America from Brierfield, England, in 1923

-- Frank Richard Haythornthwaite, aged 47, who emigrated to the United States from Blackburn, England, in 1924
+- Frank Richard Haythornthwaite, aged 47, who immigrated to the United States from Blackburn, England, in 1924

 Contemporary Notables of the name Haythornthwaite (post 1700)

 - Philip J. Haythornthwaite (b.
 1951), English military historian and author of over 40 books about the Napoleonic Wars

 - Prof. Josephine Angela Haythornthwaite B.E.M.,, British Convenor for Board of Trustees for Maryhill Integration Network was appointed the British Empire Medal on 8th June 2018, for services to Asylum Seekers in Glasgow